wordofwarning/wordofwarning.org/current/2019-springsummer/dickie/index.md

 #### Venue + Booking Details
 Date: Thursday 28 February 2019, 8pm (doors open 7.30pm)
 Venue: <a href="http://www.niamos.space" target="_blank">NIAMOS</a>, corner of Chichester Rd/Warwick St, Hulme, Manchester M15 5EU
-Tickets: available to <a href="http://wegottickets.com/wordofwarning" target="_blank">book online from Friday 1 February</a>, Pay What You Decide (cash only) in person on the evening.
+Tickets: available to <a href="http://wegottickets.com/event/462219" target="_blank">book online from Friday 1 February</a>, Pay What You Decide (cash only) in person on the evening.
 Enquiries: 0161 232 6086 (Word of Warning office)

 #### Access Information
 Age advisory: 18+.
 A standing event, some seats will be available for access.
 With no interval, *The Rave Space* lasts approximately 90 minutes and is followed by a DJ set until 11pm (staying/dancing optional!).
 Features a combination of spoken word, amplified music, flashing lights.
-For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.
+Please contact us for specific age + access information.

+**Please note**: part of the charm of this event is the surroundings – the faded grandeur of Hulme’s NIAMOS – a gently decaying old theatre having life breathed back into it.
+All that atmosphere comes at a cost – it’s a big old unheated building – so please WRAP UP WARM, WEAR LAYERS, and be prepared to get moving.<br>**Also** – if you have any access requirements, please do talk to us first and we can try and meet the building’s challenges together.<br>**Finally** – if you find you can't make it, please let us know so someone else can use the ticket.<br>You can get in touch with us by emailing <mailto:info@habmcr.org> or calling 0161 232 6086.

 #### More
 A 90-minute mix of jungle music, immersive theatre, spoken word, and ritual within a DJ set — *The Rave Space* deconstructs the DJ's role as a status symbol, creating an authentic nightclub experience that is at once intimate and transcendent.